James Bond UK release date - No Time To Die cast, plot, trailer and latest news

 How will Bond 25 end?

-The producers are taking no chances with No Time To Die plot leaks, with Fukunaga shooting three different endings to the film.
+The producers are taking no chances with No Time To Die plot leaks, with some reports suggesting Fukunaga has shot three different endings to the film.

-The project is so shrouded with mystery, not even Craig knows which ending will be chosen as the film’s “real” ending.

-According to reports, one ending sees a group of people being gassed on a dance-floor, while one source has suggested Bond could be killed off and replaced by a woman in the very final scenes.

 “Everyone’s in the dark, the secrecy is off the chart,” a source told The Mirror.